underwriteyourlife/officialsite/_posts/2017-11-24-Cheesy Meatloaf.md

 <h2> Step 2 </h2>

-In order to get an accurate calorie and marco-count for this dish, I went ahead and weighed out the ground beef and cheese before mixing it into the bowl.
+In order to get an accurate calorie and macro-count for this dish, I went ahead and weighed out the ground beef and cheese before mixing it into the bowl.

 <figure class="third">
 	<img src="{{ site.url }}/images/Meal Prep/Week 11/Meatloaf/2 Meat Weight.jpg">